smcclure17/sharding-demo/README.md

-A simple example of database sharding using PostgreSQL and a simple hashing function.
+An example of database sharding using PostgreSQL and a simple hashing function.
 API built in Flask and exposed using AWS Lambdas deployed through Serverless.

 # Setup